-All CoughDrop employees with potential access to personal data are trained on user privacy best practices and are instructed to only access information needed for supporting communicators and teams.
+Administrative access within CoughDrop is limited to only those who need direct access to fulfil their work responsibilities.
+CoughDrop employees and subcontractors with potential access to personal data are trained on user privacy best practices and are instructed to only access information needed for supporting communicators and teams.
 Within the app, access to user information is based on strict access controls, and any access to a communicator's information must be authorized by the communicator account.
 The only exception to this is if an organization creates communicator accounts and assigns them to communicators, in which case we encourage organizations to make sure communicators are aware of and comfortable with the organization's access to their information before proceeding.

 Because communication is personal and individualized, many communicators add buttons representing personal information, such as family members, medical details, addresses, etc. The system does not prevent this type of information from being added, but it is not required.
 Such user-generated data will be encrypted, but is still available once logged in.
 Support teams should talk with communicators before adding potentially sensitive information to their boards, and should remember that this information could technically be discovered by anyone with physical access to the communicator's device.

 It is important to note that user-uploaded files including images (including photographs), audio records and videos uploaded to the CoughDrop system are encrypted in transit via SSL, but are not encrypted at rest (although they are protected from unintentional access using long randomly-generated identifiers), and we suggest only uploading anonymized images and videos that do not disclose private information.

 Logs, Reports and Tracking